German diaspora: United Kingdom

 In the United Kingdom, a German-Briton ethnic group of around 300,000 exists.
-Some are descended from nineteenth-century immigrants.
-Others are 20th-century immigrants and their descendants, and World War II prisoners of war held in Great Britain who decided to stay there.
+Some are descended from 19th-century immigrants.
+Others are 20th-century immigrants and their descendants, and others are World War II prisoners of war held in Great Britain who decided to stay there.
 Others arrived as spouses of English soldiers from post-war marriages in Germany, when the British were occupying forces.
 Many of the more recent immigrants have settled in the London and southeast part of England, in particular, Richmond (South West London).

-The British Royal Family are partially descended from German monarchs.
+The British royal family are partially descended from German monarchs.

-Due to Brexit, the number of Germans in the UK has declined significantly, in 2021 there were only 135,000 Germans in the UK.
+Due to Brexit, the number of Germans in the UK has declined significantly.
+In 2021, there were only 135,000 Germans in the UK.

 Africa

 During the long decline of the Roman Empire and the ensuing great migrations Germanic tribes such as the Vandals (who sacked Rome) migrated into North Africa and settled mainly in the lands corresponding to modern Tunisia and northeastern Algeria.
 While it is likely that some of the people living there at present are descended from these Germanic peoples, they did not leave visible cultural traces.